Antoine-Lestrade/Stage_UC/Mesure_vitesse/README.md

     3 - Select the desired parameters, then click on "send config to mmwave device".
     4 - Disconnect the radar by clicking on the second icon at the bottom left of the screen, located on the black band.
 It should display "hardware not connected".
     5 - Go to pycharm and run the program, after checking that the COM ports are correct (peripheral manager to verify).

+Warning: The parser_one_mmw_demo_output_packet function of the parser_mmw_demo file was modified.
+The return was changed in order to only get the useful information.